TheNorthernLight/InfoSec_h5/README.md

 * The NSA possesses the source code for all government-approved algorithms for export.

 ### 10.2 Public-Key Cryptography versus Symmetric Cryptography

+* The comparison of public-key cryptography and symmetric cryptography is irrelevant because they serve different purposes.
+* Needham and Schroeder argued that symmetric algorithms are more efficient than public-key algorithms.
+However, this overlooks the security benefits of public-key cryptography.
+* Whitfield Diffie suggested the adoption of a combination of systems, where public-key systems are only used for exchanging keys for symmetric cryptography.
+* Symmetric cryptography is faster and better for encrypting data while public-key cryptography is better for key management and protocols.

 ### 10.3 Encrypting Communications Channels